African apologies for the Atlantic slave trade: Ghana

 In 2006, Ghana introduced Project Joseph, an initiative designed to promote tourism and investment in Ghana from descendants of the Atlantic slave trade.
 The initiative was intended to serve as an apology for Ghana's historical role in the slave trade, and it was named after the biblical figure Joseph, who was sold into slavery by his family.

 During a visit to London, England in 2007, Ghanaian president John Kufuor rejected the notion that European nations bear full responsibly for the slave trade, stating that "some local indigenous groups were also guilty".
 He claimed "whatever way you look at it, slavery and slave trade were certainly an iniquity and a disgraceful business even if considered in relation to the other brutalities of the time".

 In 2022, Nana Obokese Ampah I, the traditional king of Asebu, publicly issued an apology, stating, "It is time to address what must be said to the African Diaspora.
 We must engage in a meaningful conversation to acknowledge and reconcile our actions and inactions as rulers of our kingdoms during the Trans-Atlantic Slave Trade, which we deeply regret."

+Libya

+In 2010, Muammar Ghaddafi at the Arab-African summit an initiative as part of the Arab League, apologized on behalf of all Arabs for their role in slavery, including the Trans-Saharan and Indian Ocean slave trade:

+I regret the behaviour of the Arabs [...]
+They brought African children to North Africa.
+They made them slaves.
+They sold them like animals.
+They took them as slaves and traded them in a shameful way [...]
+I regret and I am ashamed when we remember these practices.
+I apologise for this.